 Documentaries on BBC Two

-Watch Head of Commissioning Clare Sillery outline documentary commissioning on BBC Two
+Head of Commissioning Clare Sillery outlines documentary commissioning priorities on the channel

 We currently need

-- Big single films at 9pm, potentially fronted by new talent with authority, a strong viewpoint and real connection to the subject
+- Big single films at 9pm: potentially fronted by new talent with a strong viewpoint and real connection to the subject.

 Find out more

-Access on BBC Two can fall loosely into two broad categories: institutional access such as Hospital and more constructed pieces such as The Mighty Redcar which don’t rely on the keys to an organisation but build a story in a different way.
+Access on BBC Two falls into two broad categories: institutional access such as Hospital and more constructed pieces such as The Mighty Redcar or Generation Gifted which don’t rely on the keys to an organisation but build a story in a different way.

 Hospital was a game changer in terms of access for us as it went far beyond the exploration of a single hospital.
 It posed a question about how you take decisions with limited resources and the consequences of the decisions across a whole Hospital Trust.
-The production process was shaped around gathering the stories in a way which allowed us to see this.
-We have a new series going out in the autumn which will pose a similar question inside an academy trust of schools in Bristol.
+The production process was shaped in around gathering the stories in a way which changed our understanding of the pressures on our NHS.

 Authorship from film makers is crucial on Two.
-We want distinctive films on broad subjects like Dan Gordon’s remarkable Hillsborough.
-We want films which invite the audience to look at a familiar subject through fresh eyes or really challenge the way we think like Molly Dineen’s Being Blacker.
-Authored films like Louis Theroux’s Dark States trilogy of films about modern America continue to work brilliantly.
+We want distinctive films on broad subject like Arthur Cary’s remarkable film The Last Survivors which as well as telling the story of the holocaust also brings a new perspective to questions of living with trauma and building a life beyond it.
+We want films which invite the audience to look at a familiar subject through fresh eyes or really challenge the way we think Molly Dineen’s Being Blacker was an examination of race and the immigrant experience in the UK today.
+Authored films like Louis Theroux’s Altered States trilogy about modern America continue to work brilliantly.
 We’d like to find more new authors with interesting and potentially controversial perspectives.

 Popular formatted documentaries

 New, innovative popular documentary formats with heart are important to us in the mix for BBC Two because they allow us to explore our passions or find new ones.
-They can come in lots of different forms including light constructs, where a premise is set up and we follow how events unfold in a documentary style like Gareth Malone’s Choir type series.
-They need to have a timely question at their heart.
-We are keen to introduce more scale to these ideas – possibly through volume but also in terms of the ambition of the idea itself.
-We look for warmth, authenticity, depth.
+They can come in lots of different forms including light constructs, where a premise is set up and we follow how events unfold in a documentary style.
+In our new series Chefs Brigade (working title), Michelin starred Chef Jason Atherton attempts to build a world class cooking brigade from a group of young chefs and takes them on a tour of Europe cooking against some of the best kitchens in the world.
+As well taking us to amazing restaurants and locations the series will explore how a brigade is built and how a team can achieve unimaginable success that individuals could never achieve on their own and what it means to belong to a brigade.
+We are keen to introduce more ambition to our popular documentary ideas along with warmth, authenticity and depth.

 We need this to be inventive on Two.
 Where can we go that we haven't visited before and what are the questions and premises we can explore via travel?
 Marigold had a sense of purpose, was fun and reinvented the genre.
-Talent is important here, we need new authentic faces that are genuinely connected to the journey or theme.
+Talent is important here, we need new authentic faces that are genuinely connected to the journey or theme or allow us to explore relationships with an adventure narrative as we did in Eight Go Rallying: The Road to Saigon.

 Digital content for BBC Factual